brndnmtthws/brndn-io/content/posts/the-10x-engineer-is-a-myth-its-more-like-100x/index.md

 | 80% | 2168 | 8522 | 2130 | 473,527,673 | 99.6% |
 | 99% | 854361 | 10545 | 107 | 327,472,221 | 68.9% |

-The numbers are staggering.
 The bottom 20% contribute six or fewer lines of code, while the top 1% contribute 68.9% of all changes.
 The top 20% contribute 99.6% combined.

 ## Real-World Examples

-Linus Torvalds' impact on computing is hard to overstate.
-In 1991, as a 21-year-old student, he created Linux as a hobby project.
+In 1991, as a 21-year-old student, Linus Torvalds created Linux as a hobby project.
 Today, Linux powers everything from smartphones to supercomputers, running on over 3 billion devices worldwide[^2].
 It's the foundation of Android, powers 96% of the world's top 1 million web servers[^3], and is the operating system of choice for cloud computing.
-Beyond Linux, Torvalds also created Git, the most widely used version control system in the world, in just two weeks.
-His work has fundamentally shaped how we build and distribute software, demonstrating how a single engineer's contributions can transform an entire industry.
+Torvalds also created Git in two weeks, which then became the default version control system for most of the industry.

 Let's look at some concrete examples from well-known projects: